raaasin/casper/README.md

 # Casper - Discord Bot

-Casper is a Discord bot tailored specifically for the Frost Hacks server.
+Casper is a Discord bot tailor made specifically for the Frost Hacks server.
 Its primary function is to warmly greet new users joining the server and create an engaging environment through welcoming messages.

 ## Features: